-However, not all Public Cloud providers run the same native components; while their core may be the same, they may have disparity across features and security.
-For example, AWS may offer an equivalent SQL PaaS, but it may differ by running a different macro, say, than the Microsoft Azure version.
+However, not all public cloud providers run the same native components; while their core may be the same, they may have disparity across features and security.
+For example, AWS may offer an equivalent SQL PaaS, but it may differ by running a different macro, say, then the Microsoft Azure version.

 While refactoring applications typically requires some tweaking, it is significantly easier than rearchitecting them for migration.
 If refactoring is like renovating a house, then rearchitecting is more like rebuilding it!

-To realise the full benefits of Public Cloud, it may be necessary to completely redesign some applications before moving them.
+To realise the full benefits of the public cloud, it may be necessary to completely redesign some applications before moving them.
 This would done by utilising cloud native resources and services.
-You keep the essential core of the application, but reconfigure it.
+You keep the essential core of the application but reconfigure it.
 You also need to consider aspects including resiliency, backup and disaster recovery – because you are essentially changing the entire paradigm on which the application was constructed.

 One disadvantage is that rearchitecting applications calls for more upfront costs.
-The advantage is that you are investing in easier ongoing management, maintenance and resilience, so the rebuilt application will be cheaper to run in the long term even having more initial work and cost.
+On the other hand, it offers big since you are investing in easier ongoing management, maintenance and resilience.
+Because of this, the rebuilt application will be cheaper to run in the long term even having more initial work and cost.